puppetlabs/puppet-docs/source/puppet/3/reference/ssl_autosign.markdown

 ### Security Implications of Basic Autosigning

-Since any host can provide any certname when requesting a certificate, basic autosigning should only be used with great care, and only in situations where you essentially trust any computer able to connect to the puppet master.
+Since any host can provide any certname when requesting a certificate, basic autosigning should only be used in situations where you fully trust any computer able to connect to the puppet master.

-With basic autosigning turned on, an attacker able to guess an unused certname allowed by `autosign.conf` would be able to obtain a signed agent certificate from the puppet master.
+With basic autosigning enabled, an attacker able to guess an unused certname allowed by `autosign.conf` would be able to obtain a signed agent certificate from the puppet master.
 They would then be able to obtain a configuration catalog, which may or may not contain sensitive information (depending on your deployment's Puppet code and node classification).

 Policy-Based Autosigning